-Working from home has gained popularity in recent years.
-With one of more members of a family working from home, many people are left wishing they had a dedicated home office.
-Typically homeowners create a makeshift office wherever they can.
+More people work from home than ever before.
+With one or more members of a family working from home, many people are left wishing for a dedicated home office where they can close the door, stay organized, and be present while working.
+Homeowners create a makeshift office wherever possible if they lack a dedicated space.
 That may include a spare corner of their bedroom, living room, or basement.
-However, if that spare corner just isn’t enough it may be worth designing an area of your basement to be your dedicated home office.
-With more space you can have a proper desk, a printer and storage for all of your paperwork.
-Organization can help to boost productivity and lessen stress, so why not?
-This could also be designed to be a flexible space.
-It could serve as a home office by day and homework station in the evenings.
+However, if that spare corner just isn’t enough, it may be worth designing an area of your basement to be your dedicated home office.
+You can build your basement office ideas into a personalized space with more space.
+Create a custom desk, a place for your printer and storage for your paperwork, and a curated zoom background.
+Your home office can be a flexible space for anyone who needs to concentrate.
+It could be a home office during the day and a homework station in the evenings.

-Wet bars, or even kitchenettes, are a great addition to any basement remodel.
+Wet bars or kitchenettes are a great addition to any basement remodel.
 As a part of your finished basement, it can help take the space that was once dark and dreary to an exciting place to entertain.
-A functional wet bar usually includes: a small sink, a beverage cooler, cabinetry and shelving.
+A basement wet bar usually includes a small sink, a beverage cooler, cabinetry, and shelving.
 If there’s room, you may even be able to add a dishwasher.
-Just like that your basement becomes a great place to have friends and family over for holidays and parties.

-If part of the reason you’re contemplating finishing your basement is because you feel like you’re running out of living space upstairs, talk to your design build remodeler about your needs.
+If you’re running out of living space upstairs, talk to your basement design-build general contractor about your need for new places to hang out.
 How many people would you like to fit comfortably in the living area of the basement?
-Have you given thought to what kind of furniture you’re going to use there?
+Have you thought about what kind of furniture you will use there?
 How often will you use this space?
-Is it going to be for daily overflow or people from upstairs or primarily for large gatherings?
+Will it be for daily overflow, people from upstairs, or primarily for large gatherings?
 While this is a lot to consider, all of this will dictate how much of your basement should be allocated to living space.

-With more and more of us being tight on time, a home gym can help you get in your regular workout.
-For some, it is a small corner or room with matted flooring, some hand weights and a couple of mats.
-For others, it may include matted flooring, machinery, benches, mirrors and maybe even a tv.
+A home gym can help you get in your regular workout without the commute.
+For some, it is a small corner or room with matted flooring, hand weights, and mats.
+Of course, we have more ideas for your basement home gym.
+Include matted flooring, machinery, benches, mirrors, and a TV.
 If you plan to utilize large machinery, ensure that the opening to the room is big enough to get the machines in place.
-You may want to consider a double door to help with this.
-If you plan to store any weights or equipment on the wall, talk to your design build remodeler first.
-It is important to reinforce that section of the basement during the framing portion of the project.
-This will ensure the wall is strong enough to support the additional weight.
+Consider a double door to help with this.
+The walls are one of the most overlooked elements of a basement home gym.
+If you plan to store any weights or equipment on the wall, talk to your design-build remodeler first.
+It is important to reinforce that section of the basement during framing.
+This will ensure that the wall is strong enough to support the additional weight.